-FEDERAL GRANTS: All qualified students, based on the completed FAFSA, can be considered for the Federal Pell Grant.
-This program is funded by the federal government and is based on financial need.
+FEDERAL GRANTS: All qualified students can be considered for both the Federal Pell Grant and the Federal Supplemental Education Opportunity Grant (SEOG) by completing the Free Application for Federal Student Aid (FAFSA), available online at www.FAFSA.ed.gov.
+These programs are funded by the federal government and are based on financial need.

-FEDERAL STUDENT LOAN PROGRAM: Under the Federal Direct Loan Program, the federal government makes low-interest loans directly to students through the University.
+FEDERAL DIRECT LOAN PROGRAM: Under the Federal Direct Loan Program, the Department of Education makes low-interest loans directly to students through the University.
 A subsidized student loan is awarded on the basis of financial need, based on the completed FAFSA, and the federal government pays the interest on the loan until the student graduates and/or during authorized periods of deferment.
 An unsubsidized student loan is not based on need and the student is charged interest from the time the loan is disbursed until it is paid in full.
 The Federal Direct PLUS Loan enables a parent with a good credit history to borrow funds in order to pay the educational expenses of a dependent student.
+The student must have a completed FAFSA on file to participate in this program.